 17. Clapton entered Hazelden, a drug rehabilitation facility in Center City, Minnesota and was successfully treated for alcoholism and then released.
 However, just months later he relapsed and continued drinking for years, eventually hitting bottom again, when he composed a song entitled “Holy Mother,” in which he asked for help from God.

 18. Distraught because Pattie Boyd had left him for another man, Clapton consumed a full bottle of 5 mm Valium pills.
 Fortunately, these pills put him to sleep rather than kill him.
 Clapton and Pattie Boyd were divorced in 1988.

 19. In 1987, Clapton returned to Hazelden Treatment Center for more rehabilitation.
 This time the therapy worked, because, Clapton wrote, he had learned how to ask God for help and received it.

-20. In August 1990, Clapton performed at a gig at the Alpine Valley Theatre near Chicago, Illinois.
+20. In August 1990, Clapton performed at a gig at the Alpine Valley Theatre near East Troy, Wisconsin.
 Clapton played with Buddy Guy, Robert Cray and Stevie Ray Vaughan.
 After the show, four helicopters loaded everybody up and took them home.
 Tragically, the pilot of the chopper in which Vaughan flew lost his way in the thick fog and crashed into a man-made ski slope, killing Vaughan and everybody else aboard.
-Viewing the fog before takeoff, Clapton had felt apprehensive and thought, This doesn’t look right.
+Viewing the fog before takeoff, Clapton felt apprehensive and thought, This doesn’t look right.